 9. SAFEGUARDING STATEMENT

 9.1 West Bromwich Albion Football Club is committed to protecting all young people and vulnerable adults that are in the clubs care or attending our premises.

-9.2 The football club has a full range of safeguarding policies and best practise guidelines for all staff.
+9.2 The Club has a full range of safeguarding policies and best practice guidelines for all staff.
 These can be found on the club website

-9.3 All of the clubs activities and policies comply with national legislation and are in accordance with rules outlined by the Football Association and the Premier League.
+9.3 All of the clubs activities and policies comply with national legislation and are in accordance with rules outlined by the Football Association, Premier League and EFL.